natalie-kate/music_to_my_ears/TESTING.md

     product would be added in with the wrong genre.
 Created 'Choose Genre' genre in database.
 Then in js added disabled attribute.
 This did not work as the values for the options were numbers and the orders changed so I couldn't be certain that my choose genre option would always be the target.
 In form.py changed the choices.
 [Johnny Buchanan on Stack Overflow](https://stackoverflow.com/questions/5089396/django-form-field-choices-adding-an-attribute).
 Then in genre.js added in setting selected and disabled attributes.
 Had it in display_image.js initially but then in edit_vinyl current genre was replaced and user would have to select it again.
 After breaking everything realised the numbered values were actually the id's of the genre so needed them, reverted form.py back to what it was before and in js changed value="choose_genre" to value="14", which is the id in the postgres database.
+    * When testing on different browsers, Opera and Firefox seemed to work having Choose genre as selected and disabled but Safari and Chrome(on mobile, desktop was fine) it was Classical that was selected.
+Changed selected=true to selected = selected to see if that would fix it.
   - Form will not submit where required fields are just whitespace.
   - File input fields, shows images that have been selected.